 Now, letβs see how to calculate the engagement rate for each platform.

-The Facebook engagement rate formula
+How to calculate your Facebook engagement rate

 The number of times that people engaged with your posts through reactions, comments, shares, and clicks.